buildingSMART/IFC4.3.x-sample-models/models/advanced-geometric-shape/bath-csg-solid/README.md

 ﻿The CSG representation using Boolean operations is shown in Figure 468.
-It shows a bath as a santitary terminal.
+It shows a bath as a sanitary terminal.

 ![Bath](../../figures/examples/bath_csg.png)